kubernetes-sigs/gateway-api-inference-extension/site-src/guides/model-server.md

 ## Triton with TensorRT-LLM Backend

-You need to specify the metric names when starting the EPP container.
-Add the following to the `args` of the [EPP deployment](https://github.com/kubernetes-sigs/gateway-api-inference-extension/blob/296247b07feed430458b8e0e3f496055a88f5e89/config/manifests/inferencepool.yaml#L48).
+Specify the metric names when starting the EPP container by adding the following to the `args` of the [EPP deployment](https://github.com/kubernetes-sigs/gateway-api-inference-extension/blob/296247b07feed430458b8e0e3f496055a88f5e89/config/manifests/inferencepool.yaml#L48).
 ```
 - -totalQueuedRequestsMetric
 - "nv_trt_llm_request_metrics{request_type=waiting}"